Utayaki/MTUCI_Praktika_2022/README.md

   ---horoso
   ---goodbuy
 ```
- 2. Open downstream_kws file and write your classes' names in array CLASSES at line 92.
+ 2. Open downstream_kws.py file and write your classes' names in array CLASSES at line 92 as they are written in directory. "unknown" and "silence" classes should be put in the beginning respectively.

+ par example: CLASSES = 'unknown, silence, privet, kakdela, horosho, goodbuy'.split(', ')

- 3. Open downstream_kws in cmd and write command in following terms:
+ 3. Open downstream_kws.py in cmd and write command in following terms:
  python downstream_kws.py [pretrained model path] [dataset directory path] [saving model weights path]

  par example: